ShadowElixir/VariousScripts/README.md

 # Various Scripts
-Run by opening powershell and using either of these commands:
+Run GUI version by opening powershell and using either of these commands:
 ```
 irm cutt.ly/manyscripts | iex
 ```